Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

+i.e., eigenvalues of $\bs{M}_{\tau_1}$ and $\bs{M}_{\tau_2}$ remain invariant.
+Equivalently, there is no trivialization for 0D block-states:

-And it is straightforward to see that there is no more trivialization ($\{\mathrm{TS}\}_{p4m,1/2}^{\mathrm{0D}}=0$), hence the classification attributed to 0D block-states is:
+As the consequence, the classification attributed to 0D block-states is:

 Subsequently we consider the 1D block-state decoration.
-For arbitrary 1D blocks, the total symmetry group is $\mathbb{Z}_4^f$, hence there is no nontrivial 1D block-state due to the trivial classification of the corresponding 1D FSPT phases (i.e., there is no obstruction-free 1D block-state), and the classification attributed to 1D block-state decorations is trivial:
+For arbitrary 1D blocks, the total symmetry group is $\mathbb{Z}_4^f$, hence there is no nontrivial 1D block-state due to the trivial classification of the corresponding 1D FSPT phases, and the classification attributed to 1D block-state decorations is trivial:

 Therefore it is obvious that there is no stacking between 1D and 0D block-states because of the trivial contribution from 1D block-state.
 The ultimate classification with accurate group structure is: